commonmark/commonmark-spec/README.md

 var result = writer.render(parsed);
 ```

-A node package is also available; it includes a command-line tool called
+A node package is also available (`npm install commonmark`).
+It includes
-`commonmark`.
+a command-line tool called `commonmark`.

 **A note on security:**
 Neither implementation attempts to sanitize link attributes or